Apollo

 Cylinder Beach, North Stradbroke Island

-Price: From $80 per night
+Price: From $79 per night

-Main amenities: toilets, showers, bbq, powered sites
+Main amenities: toilets, showers, electric BBQ

-Price: From $40 per site per night
+Price: From $39 per site per night

 O’Reilly’s Campground, Lamington National Park

-Price: From $50 per site per night
+Price: From $27 per night

-Main amenities: toilets, showers, potable water, powered sites, bbq, camp kitchen, restaurant
+Main amenities: toilets, showers, potable water, powered sites, BBQ, camp kitchen, restaurant

 Upper Stony Camping Area, Byfield National Park

-Price: From $7 per adult per night
+Price: From $7.50 per adult per night

 Brisbane Road-trip Itineraries